christopherpow/nesicide/README.md

 ### Linux

-1. `./build/linux-build.sh`
+0. `./build/linux-build.sh`
-2. Once the build process is complete run: `./build/linux-deploy.sh`
+1. Once the build process is complete run: `./build/linux-deploy.sh local`

 ### macOS

-1. `./build/osx-build.sh`
+0. `./build/osx-build.sh`
-2. Once the build process is complete run: `./build/osx-deploy.sh`
+1. Once the build process is complete run: `./build/osx-deploy.sh local`

-If you installed Qt from Homebrew you need to set the following environment variable so that the build process can find qmake (the qt5 Homebrew formulat is keg-only):
+If you installed Qt from Homebrew you need to set the following environment variable so that the build process can find qmake (the qt5 Homebrew formula is keg-only):

 ```
 PATH="/usr/local/opt/qt/bin:$PATH"